This article explains how you can create Templates and then apply your Templates to multiple WooCommerce Products.

 WooBuilder Blocks utilizes WooCommerce Tabs in a slightly special way.

-- When you create products individually then you manually input the long description (see pic below)
+- If you want the long description to appear in the Tabs section.
+When you create products individually then you manually input the Product description (see pic below)

-- When using templates on multiple products WooBuilder Blocks automatically picks up the long description within each product and puts it in the WooCommerce Tabs Block.
+- When using templates on multiple products WooBuilder Blocks automatically picks up the Long Description content within each product and puts it in the WooCommerce Tabs Block.